-Saiful grew up in Crouch End, north London, and obtained his BSc and PhD degrees from University College London, completing his PhD in 1987 under Professor Richard Catlow FRS.
+Saiful grew up in Crouch End, north London, and obtained his BSc and PhD degrees from University College London, completing his PhD under Professor Richard Catlow FRS.
 He then held a postdoctoral fellowship at the Eastman Kodak Labs in Rochester, New York, USA, working on oxide superconductors.
 Saiful returned to the UK to become Lecturer, then Reader, at the University of Surrey before joining the University of Bath in January 2006 as Professor of Materials Chemistry.
 His research interests include computer modelling of new materials for lithium (and sodium) batteries, solid oxide fuel cells and perovskite solar cells.
-He sits on the Diversity Committee of the Royal Society and a member of the British Humanist Association (BHA).
+He sits on the Diversity Committee of the Royal Society and is a member of the British Humanist Association (BHA).

 - Royal Society Wolfson Research Merit Award (2013-2018)